in Mechanical Engineering

 There are no interviews included in the selection process.

-The Admissions Committee for the programme has a right to decide whether the applicant's previous studies match with the requirements and are supportive enough for the programme or not.
+The Admissions Committee for the programme reserves a right to decide whether the applicant's previous studies meet with the requirements and are supportive enough for the programme or not.
 There will be no preliminary statements given regarding to previous studies before or during the application period.

 Minimum Requirements for the Programme